pdsink/pdsink/docs/README.md

 simple event loop with reentrancy protection.
 This should be suitable for both threaded and interrupt contexts.

-There are some general considerations:

-#### Project with RTOS support

-This is the most common case.
-By default, no action is required.

-To minimize code in interrupt handlers, reorganize `Task` to process events in a separate thread.
-However, this is likely not needed.
-See details in the next section on how to implement such changes.

-If you use a driver with a built-in thread (FUSB302, for example), no extra care is required.
-The event loop already works in the driver's thread context.

-More drivers/RTOSes can be added; contributions are welcome.

-#### Project without RTOS

-NOTE: The driver must support this mode (to operate without RTOS dependency).

-In most cases, no action is required.
-The library code is ready to be executed from an interrupt context.
-But if you wish to further decouple interrupt processing, do the following:

-- Override the `Task.set_event()` method to remove the loop execution from that location.
-- Invoke `Task.loop()` manually from an external loop (from `main()`, for example).
-To avoid unnecessary CPU load, sleep until an interrupt arrives (via `WFI` or something similar).
+You may wish to decouple events from interrupts in several cases:

+1. If you use a driver without RTOS, but wish to run the PD Stack in a high priority task.
+2. If your platform runs without RTOS at all, and you wish to call the dispatcher from the application main loop.

+In this case, override `Task.set_event()` and `Task.dispatch()` to suit your needs.

+NOTE: This is not required if the driver already has an RTOS task inside (FUSB302, for example).

 ## Debugging

 If something goes wrong, the first step is to enable logging.
-See provided examples on how to do that.
+See the provided examples on how to do that.

 **PD logs**

-Start with enabling debug logs in all modules.
+Start by enabling debug logs in all modules.
 Then reduce to the desired level/location.

 NOTE: EPR chargers (28 V and above) can be noisy with full logs due to EPR pings